bnguyen14/MemoryLog/README.md

 To add questions to a subject file (This can be done manually but it's a bit faster this way.)
 This will start an interactive prompt that will ask you for questions and answers:

 	java memorylog.SubjectTester add <path/to/subject_file>

+Note that the empty subject file must exist before running this command.

 To take a quiz that you've made: